Freedom of information laws by country: Argentina

-In Argentina, the Access to public information Act (Ley 27.275) was adopted in 2016.
+In Argentina, the Access to Public information Act (Law 27,275) was adopted in 2016.

 Armenia

 The Law on Freedom of Information was unanimously approved by the Parliament on 23 September 2003 and went into force in November 2003.

 Australia

 In Australia, the Freedom of Information Act 1982 was passed at the federal level in 1982, applying to all "ministers, departments and public authorities" of the Commonwealth.
 The act was amended in 2010 under the Rudd Government, establishing the government office of the information commissioner, to further promote freedom of information.

 There is similar legislation in all states and territories: